Poltergeist (roller coaster): Ride Layout

 Poltergeist is located in the Rockville section of the park.

 After boarding Poltergeist, riders are launched through a narrow launch tunnel into a "spaghetti bowl" of track which contains a cobra roll, a sidewinder, and many twists and turns.
-This coaster doesn't have a mid-course brake run like Flight of Fear has at Kings Island and Kings Dominion, or rings like Joker's Jinx at Six Flags America.
+This coaster doesn't feature a mid-course brake run like other clones including Flight of Fear at Kings Island and Kings Dominion, or rings like Joker's Jinx at Six Flags America.
 After that riders spiral downward and to the left and after more twists and turns they pass through a corkscrew before arriving at the ride's final brake run.

 Premier Rides built several of these LIM Catapult roller coasters from 1996 to 1999, although, of those, only the two Flight of Fear rides are indoors.
 The other outdoor LIM Catapult coaster in the United States is Joker's Jinx at Six Flags America; that opened in 1999.
-In addition, a LIM Catapult coaster called Mad Cobra operated at Suzuka Circuit in Japan from 1998 to 2003; Mad Cobra was moved to China and reopened at Kingdoms of Discovery in 2006.
+In addition, a LIM Catapult coaster called Mad Cobra operated at Suzuka Circuit in Japan from 1998 to 2003; Mad Cobra was moved to China and reopened at Discoveryland in 2006.
 The five Premier LIM catapult coasters share a similar layout and have the same technical specifications.

 Poltergeist uses a LIM launching system instead of a traditional lift hill to propel riders into its first inversions.
 Initially, the ride had over-the-shoulder restraints, but due to numerous reports of pain and discomfort, these were replaced in 2002 with more traditional individual ratcheting lapbars.